SAKryukov/python-readonly-class-attributes/docs/article.md

 Can the same mechanism be used for instance attributes, too?

-First of all, it is not so critically important as in case of class attributes, because read-only `@property` works just fine, only requiring some more lines per each property.
+Perhaps we would not bother if we needed only instance attributes and not class attributes.
 But when the mechanism of using `Readonly.Attribute` is already available, it would be more natural to have more concise and uniform look for both class and instance attributes:

 <pre lang="Python">
 class Foo(ReadonlyBase): # or make Readonly a metaclass of Foo, see above